-The Child Development Center is open daily throughout the fall and spring semesters and operates on the same schedule as the College.
+The Child Development Center is open 7:45 a.m.-4 p.m. daily throughout the fall and spring semesters and operates on the same schedule as the College.
 The experienced, professional staff provides a model preschool program in a warm, safe, supportive atmosphere.
-Some students in MCTC's Early Childhood Education, Developmental Disabilities, and Human Services Programs serve their internships with the guidance and support of the staff.
+Some students in MCTC's Early Childhood Education, Developmental Disabilities, and Human Services Programs serve their internships in the Center with the guidance and support of the staff.